-CIPLC is a member of national and international conferences that provide opportunities for exchanges in sporting competitions, fine arts festivals, knowledge bowls, and professional development opportunities for our teaching staff.
+CIPLC is a member of national and international conferences that provide opportunities for exchanges in sporting and academic competitions for students as well as professional development opportunities for our teaching staff.
 CIPLC belongs to the Eastern Venezuelan Activities Conference (EVAC), the Venezuelan Association of North American Schools (VANAS), and the Association of American Schools in South America (AASSA).